Construction Tool Reviews and Comparisons for Owner-Builders

 Longevity: 7-10 years contractor use; 15+ years homeowner use

+Best overall value balancing performance, reliability, and cost.
 Recommended if: Serious about DIY, want tools lasting decades, budget $1,200-2,000 for comprehensive set.

 Mid-Tier Alternative: Makita 18V LXT